Feature #1648: Complete vanilla DOOM emulation

 I've encountered this bug a few times over the Dday 1.9 series when playing (i.e it had nothing to do with saving/loading, just while playing), but I've not been able to catch it in a save game until now.

-#2 Updated by danij over 5 years ago
+#2 Updated by danij almost 6 years ago

 Initial testing reveals that this is indeed not a savegame issue.
 After instrumenting and comparing interpretation of the tracer pointers between a session in which the target is tracked correctly vs one where the target is lost shows identical output.
 Therefore the target must be lost some time after loading has completed.